SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 The project provides a demo application which can be run to test features offered by the Pillarbox package.

+## Playground

+A playground can be used to visualize Swift body refreshes.

 ## Unit tests

 Unit tests are provided with the Pillarbox package.
 Since Apple players [cannot play local manifests](https://developer.apple.com/forums/thread/69357?answerId=202051022#202051022) we are using Python to run a simple [web server](https://docs.python.org/3/library/http.server.html) serving various [test streams](TEST_STREAM_GENERATION.md) from a local directory.